ProEukariot/The-AI-Engineer-Challenge/api/README.md

-# OpenAI Chat API Backend
+# PDF RAG Chat API Backend

-This is a FastAPI-based backend service that provides a streaming chat interface using OpenAI's API.
+This is a FastAPI-based backend service that provides a PDF RAG (Retrieval-Augmented Generation) chat interface using OpenAI's API.

 ## Prerequisites